jochenalt/Pentapod-Design/docs/Construction.md

 # CAD

-The CAD design of the leg is made with Inventor looks like this
+The CAD design of the leg is made with Inventor:

 <img width="700px" src="../images/cad-leg-total.png"/>
 <img width="700px" src="../images/cad-leg-total-cut.png"/>